 “This allowed us to get away.
-We finally surfaced about 2 a.m. in the Bearing Sea way off the coast of Russia,” he recalled.
+We finally surfaced about 2 a.m. in the Bering Sea way off the coast of Russia,” he recalled.

 Later the Navy sent a nuclear sub and a diving team undercover to tap the Russian’s communication system.
 It was apparently a big success, but not something Navy personnel talk about in public.

 The second sub story Kaiser can discuss.
 This story has to do with a collision at sea between the USS-Caiman and a U.S. destroyer some time in the mid ‘50s or early ’60s.

 “We got run over by a destroyer off the coast of Okinawa.
 We almost lost the ship on that one,” Kaiser said.
 We were on a training exercise coming up the coast and were about to surface when a destroyer hit our sail.
 We finally got our sub’s angle up and surfaced in a hurry.

 “I don’t care what religion you are.
 You would be surprised how many prayers you can say in a minute,” he said with a grin.
 “No one aboard our boat was injured in the collision.”

 In 1967 Kaiser got out of the Submarine Service and went into the Bomb and Mine Disposal Service.
 After 18 months of grueling training he was qualified to disarm anything from a nuclear bomb to a simple improvised explosive device world-wide in the air on land and in the sea.
 Eventually he became a Master Bomb Disposal Technician.